puppetlabs/puppet-specifications/language/catalog_expressions.md

 * The use of `*` `=>` sets attributes from key/values in the RHS hash as if they had been individually given with `key => value`.

+Also see [Parameter Scope][2] for more information about default value expressions.

 ### Resource Override Expression